Login Sign in

 Here are some scenarios when your dog’s burping may point to something more serious.

-If it’s just once or twice, and the dog is otherwise well, it’s not an emergency, but it could be a sign of gastrointestinal problems to come.
-Pet parents should watch their dog closely for further issues such as vomiting, diarrhea, and abdominal pain.
-If your dog keeps burping after each meal and seems very gassy, but is otherwise well, it might be worth considering if diet might be to blame.
+If you notice one or two burps and your dog is otherwise well, it’s not an emergency.
+But it could be a sign of gastrointestinal problems to come.
+Watch your dog closely for other issues such as vomiting, diarrhea, and abdominal pain.
+If your dog continues to burp after each meal and seems gassy, the diet might be to blame.
 If it continues to be a problem, your veterinarian can help you to investigate.

 When dog burping leads to vomiting

-If your dog burps a lot and vomits as a result—even if the vomiting is unproductive—it’s a good idea to call the veterinarian for advice as soon as possible in case GDV is a possibility.
-Other signs that increase the likelihood of burping being a problem include lethargy, abdominal pain, different-colored gums and a fast breathing rate—which could signal an emergency.
+If your dog burps excessively and vomits, call your veterinarian for advice as soon as possible as it may indicate a case of bloat .
+Other serious signs include lethargy, abdominal pain, pale gums and a fast breathing rate, all which could signal an emergency.
 Call your veterinarian if you notice any of these signs.

 When your dog’s breath smells particularly bad

-Unusually smell breath might warrant booking a non-urgent visit to the vet.
-They can help you to investigate for other gastrointestinal problems and discuss the diet that your dog is on.
-If your dog’s burp smells like rotten eggs after starting a new medication, it’s probably nothing to worry about, but your vet will happily check for you.
+Bad breath might warrant a non-urgent visit to the vet.
+They can help you to investigate potential GI problems and discuss the diet that your dog is on.
+If your dog’s burp smells like rotten eggs after starting a new medication, it’s usually nothing to worry about.

 It can be scary to sit in a veterinary office or emergency room and wonder what’s happening to your dog.
 Depending on what tests your veterinarian performs, costs can quickly escalate.
 Having a pet health insurance policy, such as one from Lemonade, can act as your second best friend in a time of need to help defray costs.